stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 condition variant is encoded as follows:
   * A 65-byte **Schnorr signature**, consisting of:
     * The 33-byte signed x-coordinate of the signature curve point
-    * The 32-byte scalar derived from the hash of the generator raised to the _k_th power and the message
+    * The 32-byte scalar derived from the hash of the generator _g_ raised to the _k_th power and the message (where _k_ is the message-specific nonce)
   * A 33-byte **compressed secp256k1 public key**, consisting of its signed x-coordinate

-To verify the transaction signature, the node both verifies that the public key's hash160 is equal to the spending condition's 20-byte hash, and verifies that the Schnorr signature over the `presign-sighash` value of the transaction was generated by corresponding private key.
+To verify the transaction signature, the node both verifies that the public key's hash160 is equal to the spending condition's 20-byte hash, and verifies the Schnorr signature over the `presign-sighash` value with the given public key.

-The address of a principal who signs a transaction with the WSTS Schnorr signature algorithm is identical to that of a single-sig ECDSA signer.
+The address of a principal who signs a transaction with the Schnorr signature algorithm is identical to that of a single-sig ECDSA signer.
 They have the same address versions -- i.e. on mainnet, the address starts with `SP`, and on testnet, it starts with `ST`.